mathewlowry/myhub-gpt/idea weaver gpt.md

 ![[ideaweaver.jpg]]

-And according to its self-written description:
+According to its self-written description:

 ---
 *"Idea Weaver is an advanced tool for transforming RSS file content into creative blog ideas, with a focus on identifying and comparing ideas from different items within the file.
 Here's how it operates:*